Information On Hive Products & Honey

 BURNS - Apply freely over burns.
 It cools, removes pain and aids fast healing without scarring.
 Apart from being a salve and an antibiotic, bacteria simply cannot survive in honey.

-BED WETTING - A teaspoon of honey before bed aids water retention and calms fears in children.
+BED WETTING - A teaspoon of honey before bed aids water retention and calms fears in children (do not give to infants).

 INSOMNIA - A tablespoon of honey aids sleep and works wonders.
 Your body repairs muscle tissue and other stuff while you sleep, it needs energy to do so and looks first in your liver for what it needs, if nothing is there, it robs what it needs from other parts of the body, causing restlessness.
 Consumed honey right before bed goes straight to your liver, so the body has what it needs and you sleep better!